Contrast-Security-OSS/docs/content/troubleshooting/node/Node-compilers-troubleshooting.md

 description: "Installing a compiler for Node.js agent < 2.6.0"
 tags: "Node.js compiler installation"
 -->

-## Compiler Installation
+## About Compiler Installation

-From 2.0.0 to 2.5.1 of the Node agent, you must have installed:
+From versions 2.0.0 to 2.5.1 of the Node agent, you must have installed:

 * A C++ compiler toolchain (e.g., Clang, GCC or MSVC) and a POSIX-compatible `make`